-During the Second Temple period when the Hellenist kings ruled, they made decrees against Israel and suppressed their religion.
-They did not permit them to study Torah and perform mitzvot.
+During the second Temple when the Hellenists ruled, they made decrees against Israel and suppressed their religion.
+They did not allow them to study Torah and perform the mitzvot.
 They seized their wealth and their daughters.
-They entered the Sanctuary, breached its walls, and defiled the objects of purity.
+They entered the Sanctuary, made many breaches in it and defiled that which was sanctified.
 Israel was greatly afflicted […]

 What is Chanukah?
 During the period of the second temple, the Syrian-Greek kingdom issued decrees against the Jews observing the Torah and following the commandments in an attempt to cause them to culturally assimilate.
 They disrupted the Sanctuary of the Temple and rendered it ritually impure.
 G-d sent redemption through a rebellion led by the […]

 Hanukkah is the festival on which Jews celebrate their victory in the fight for religious freedom more than two thousand years ago.
 Tragically that fight is no less important today, and not only for Jews, but for people of all faiths.
 The Jewish story is simple enough.
 In around 165 BCE Antiochus IV, ruler of […]